praiskup/praiskup.github.io/_posts/2022-03-25-akonadi-and-postgres-moving-to-f36.md

 I gave some answers to the tool, the upgrade started (I calmly continued with my normal daily work), after about 30 minutes some problems with libraries appeared (old RPMs and thus libraries started disappearing).
-Finally I answered some of the Y/N questions, and rebooted.
+Finally, I answered some of the Y/N questions and rebooted.

 The problems with Akonadi upgrade
 =================================

-KMail started to shout at me that Akonadi is not working;  so from previous experience, I immediately correctly guessed that there's something is wrong with the PostgreSQL backend (upgraded from v13 to v14 this time).
+KMail started to shout at me that Akonadi is not working;  so from previous experience, I immediately correctly guessed that there was something wrong with the PostgreSQL backend (upgraded from v13 to v14 this time).
 Hurry up to
 command-line:

     $ akonadictl start